ChuaJiaLin/End-to-end-Data-Pipeline-Microsoft-Azure-services-/README.md

 - Gender distribution
 - Filters for product category and customer title (Mr, Mrs, Sra, Sr)

+# Reflection
+This project provides hands-on experience in building an end-to-end data pipeline using Microsoft Azure services.
+The process includes ingesting data using Azure Data Factory, storing data in Azure Data Lake Storage Gen 2, transforming raw data into analysis-ready formats using Azure Databricks, performing analytics with Azure Synapse Analytics, and visualizing results through Microsoft Power BI dashboards to generate meaningful business insights.
+In addition, the configuration of Azure Key Vault was implemented to ensure data security.

+During this tutorial, several challenges were encountered, such as configuring Azure services, handling authentication errors, and resolving issues where dashboards did not update after triggering the data pipeline.
+These challenges were addressed with the assistance of Microsoft Copilot and team collaboration, including troubleshooting errors and carefully reviewing each step based on the tutorial guidelines.

 <br>
 <br>
 📚 This project was created as part of my learning journey in cloud data engineering by following a <a href="https://www.youtube.com/watch?v=ygJ11fzq_ik">Youtube tutorial</a>.